What do you want to learn?

 Self-fulfillment is when an ecommerce business chooses to keep inventory storage and processes like packing boxes and shipping orders in-house.
 Self-fulfillment is something you do when:

-- You’re first starting out in ecommerce and will fulfill orders from home.
+- You’re first starting out in ecommerce and will fulfil orders from home.

-- Your ecommerce business is so big that you can invest in a world-class warehouse and fulfillment operation.
+- Your ecommerce business is so big that you can invest in a world-class warehouse and fulfilment operation.

-An alternative to self-fulfillment includes outsourced fulfillment, where a third-party logistics (3PL) fulfills orders for your ecommerce business.
-You may also have store-specific fulfillment options and requirements (for example, using FBA, where Amazon stores your inventory in their facilities and fulfills orders on your behalf).
+An alternative to self-fulfillment includes outsourced fulfilment, where a third-party logistics (3PL) fulfils orders for your ecommerce business.
+You may also have store-specific fulfilment options and requirements (for example, using FBA, where Amazon stores your inventory in their facilities and fulfils orders on your behalf).

 Gerard Ecker, Founder & CEO of Ocean & Co.

-Once you decide how and where you will store and manage inventory, you’ll need a system to begin the retail fulfillment process.
+Once you decide how and where you will store and manage inventory, you’ll need a system to begin the retail fulfilment process.
 Here is what the process entails.